 Dried paint skins can be really aggravating as you are trying to mix colors.
 An easy way to prevent this is to cover the paint dollops and the mixing area with thin coats of AGL.
-This prevents the skinning on the outer layer and assures at least a little AGL is in each color mixture.
+This prevents the skinning on the outer layer as well as assures at least a little AGL is in each color mixture.

 Add Water as Needed

-When you add water after the paint has been sitting out for a while, you really are not adding – you’re replenishing what was lost to evaporation.
+Adding water after the paint has been sitting out for a while, replenishes what was lost to evaporation.
 Plant misting bottles work great for this.

 Try Decorative Finishing Brushes in Fine Artwork

 Who says you have to use flats, brights and filberts only?
 If you want perfect blending and never used a badger-haired softening brush, now is the time to learn.
 There are plenty of great stippling and texturing brushes available as well.
 The combination of the right brush and paints mixed with AGL will create softer blending and perfect gradations.

 Knowing when to stop working a section is essential.
 If large areas are getting tacky, stop working in that section, or take a break.
 If you have to keep working, get a hair dryer and warm up the surface.
 Avoid overheating the surface.
 Wait until the paint loses the majority of its tackiness, before continuing with additional painting.